JoeSzymkowiczFiveM/fivem_pocketbase/EXAMPLES.md

 ---@param collection string, this is the collection name the record that is being updated, belongs to
 ---@param id string, this is a record id from the queries collection
----@param body object, this contains the fields being updated, and the new values local result = PocketBase.update({ collection = "players", id = 'g78aknqxab695v1', body = {metadata = metadata}, query = {}}) for k, v in pairs(result) do -- result is a table of the key-values of the updated record
+---@param body object, this contains the fields being updated, and the new values
+---@param query object, contains the query parameters for filtering your selection local result = PocketBase.update({ collection = "players", id = 'g78aknqxab695v1', body = {metadata = metadata}, query = {}})
+for k, v in pairs(result) do -- result is a table of the key-values of the updated record
     print(k, tostring(v))